 With a Station 33 fire truck and Westview ROTC Honor Guard, backed up by the five high school bands of PUSD, beauty queens, and a swirl of dignitaries, RB's Spirit of the Fourth parade will step off smartly at 3:30 p.m. on July 4th.

 Crowds line the streets of downtown Rancho Bernardo on July 4th for the annual Independence Day parade.

 If you would like to join the procession, click here to download the 2019 Parade Entry Form.

-Here is the Parade Route for 2018.
+Here are two images of the Parade Route for 2019.
 It rarely changes from year to year.

 These fine looking horses pulling the Rancho Bernardo History Museum's "Mud Wagon" filled with celebrities were the only horses in the 2018 parade.
 (Photo courtesy of George Leitner)